aoloe/scribus-manual-troubleshooting/NOTES.md

 But we need several other improvements to Scribus, before such a tool would really be useful.
 So, it's not for the near future.

+# Download issues

+## Scribus is not a virus / trojan

+We sometimes get messages from user affirming that some anti virus tiool flagged the Scribus installer they have downloaded.

+If you are sure that you downloaded the correct package by following the links on <https://scribus.net/downloads> and you trust the antivirus tool, then do not install Scribus for now.
+Try in a few days or hours again and see if the package is still flagged.

+Do not install Scribus.

+This having been said:

+- Are you 100% sure that you got the installer from the Sourceforge page linked from <https://scribus.net/downloads>?
+- Do you trust you the antivirus or is it a random antivirus you installed from the internet?
+  If you're using Windows, you should probably only use the antivirus provided by Microsoft and trust it: it's good enough.
+  If it's not your only antivirus or if you don't really trust it, you probably need to reconsider your security choices.
+- About twice a year we get reports that Scribus got flagged by one of many tools (often VirusTotal is mentioned).
+  As far as we can tell, the reports were never correct.
+  And nobody is known to ever got a virus from an installer downloaded from the links on the official page.
+- If you really want to do something, you should get in touch with the publisher of the antivirus and get them to check if the alert is legit.
+But it's unlikely that you will ever get a reply.